vaadin/flow-components/vaadin-date-picker-flow-parent/README.md

 This project is the Component wrapper implementation of [`<vaadin-date-picker>`](https://github.com/vaadin/vaadin-date-picker) element for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).

+This branch is Vaadin 11 compatible.
+See other branches for other framework versions:
+* master branch is Vaadin 11 (Flow version 1.1)
+* 1.0 branch is Vaadin 10 (Flow version 1.0)

 ## Running the component demo
 Run from the command line:
 - `mvn jetty:run -PrunTests`